The Pearl of Great Price

 for the kingdom of God is not eating and drinking, but righteousness and peace and joy in the Holy Spirit. ” Romans 14:13-17 NASB

-It really is about these qualities of the heart as birthed by the spirit.
+Our spiritual walk really is about these qualities of the heart as birthed and nurtured by the spirit.
 Oh, if we all could truly hear this so that our judgment, our religious rules are not the primary display of our Christianity!
-The kingdom of God is righteousness, peace and joy in the holy spirit working within.
-Yes there is right living to be seen, along with peace and joy, embedded in the God of love.
+The kingdom of God is righteousness, peace and joy in the holy spirit working within to shine out of us.
+Yes, there is right living to be seen, along with peace and joy, embedded in God’s nature of love.
 These qualities do not cause others to stumble or to be snared by false beliefs and representations of our Lord.

-In such areas of the heart, we may be very right in the truth but very wrong in the judgment and condemnation of others.
-It is truth in love, not one or the other.
-When God allows us to see within the heart of mankind, we see the wounds that create such behavior, the lack of knowing the Lord as we know Him.
+In such areas of the heart, we may be very right in the truth but very wrong in the judgment and condemnation of the other person.
+God’s judgment is always for redemption, to bring about a heart change.
+Human judgment does not show the way to Christ, the way out of the flesh nature.
+We are to speak truth in love, not one or the other.
+When God allows us to see within the heart of mankind, we see the wounds that create such behavior, the lack of knowing the Lord as we know Him, the very sin nature to which all of creation has been subjected.

-God has chastised me before for “beating a blind man,” when I continued to challenge an unbeliever in my life.
+God has chastised me before for beating a blind man when I continued to challenge an unbeliever who was then in my life.
 Oh, I wanted him to change for himself and for me, but the way I was going about it certainly did not draw him to Christ.
 That is the Father’s job and only He knows whether this was accomplished before this person’s death.
-To put it bluntly:
+Hear this:

 You hypocrite, first take the log out of your own eye, and then you will see clearly to take the speck out of your brother’s eye!
 Do not give what is holy to dogs, and do not throw your pearls before pigs, or they will trample them under their feet, and turn and tear you to pieces.’”
 Matthew 7:1-6 NASB

 We are to be neither rash nor hasty to utter anything before God.
 Everything we say and do is before Him.
-Strong’s translates to be “rash” is “to be alarmed or agitated, to hasten anxiously, be dismayed, to make haste be speedy, thrust out, trouble, vex,” with “making haste” similarly clarified in the original Hebrew.
-This truth appears in many places in His word:
+Strong’s translates to be rash as “to be alarmed or agitated, to hasten anxiously, be dismayed, to make haste be speedy, thrust out, trouble, vex,” with making haste similarly clarified in the original Hebrew.
+This truth appears in many places in His word, and is meant for us:

 “Wherefore, my beloved brethren, let every man be swift to hear, slow to speak, slow to wrath: for the wrath of man worketh not the righteousness of God.”
 James 1:18-19 KJV

-Those of us gifted with many words easily said (like me) need the holy spirit to continually cut back on our unnecessary, untimely, ineffective—and yes, useless—flood of words.
-How often when faced with opposition, our words multiply while our hearts become contaminated with agitation, fear, and anger.
-We miss the mark with perverse, distorted, even vicious words from our mouths, crushing the spirit of those we are to elevate and educate.
+Those of us gifted with many words easily said need the holy spirit to continually cut back on our unnecessary, untimely, ineffective and, yes, useless flood of words.
+How often when faced with opposition, our words multiply while our hearts become so contaminated with agitation, fear, and anger, we cannot hear.
+We miss the mark of listening for understanding when we hasten with perverse, distorted, even vicious words from our mouths, crushing the spirit of those we are to elevate and educate.

 And how sad when this happens with little ones we are raising.
 Children truly do not know to do right and often have not the spiritual or physical development to follow through.
-This type of parental tongue has crushed many a child’s spirit, while attempting to correct and teach.
-It’s the self-will that needs to be crushed by loving godly discipline, not that precious spirit within that God created and nurtures in little ones.
+There are some types of parental tongues that crush many a child’s spirit while attempting to correct and teach.
+It’s the self-will that needs to be crushed by loving godly discipline, not that precious spirit within that God created and nurtures in little ones, our little ones and Father God’s little ones.

 “And Jabez called on the God of Israel saying, ‘Oh, that You would bless me indeed, and enlarge my territory, that Your hand would be with me, and that You would keep me from evil, that I may not cause pain!’
 So God granted him what he requested.”
 1 Chronicles 4:10 NKJV

-I desire to enter in to His kingdom with all my brothers and sisters in Christ.
-I desire to be an avenue for others to enter in as well, don’t you?
-Who among us in the Body of Christ has not tasted of the Lord’s graciousness, His “kindness,” as the Concordant Literal states.
-Even the challenge to speak only what He speaks, like our Lord Jesus Christ, shows forth His kindness toward me more than any public chastisement, much less condemnation.
+May God grant this request within His own, so that we increasingly speak truth in love, words that are edifying to others, truth in due season.
+We desire to enter in to His kingdom with all our brothers and sisters in Christ, an avenue for others to enter in.
+Who among us in the Body of Christ has not tasted of the Lord’s graciousness, His kindness as the Concordant Literal states?

 “Wherefore laying aside all malice, and all guile, and hypocrisies, and envies, and all evil speakings, as newborn babes, desire the sincere milk of the word, that ye may grow thereby if so be ye have tasted that the Lord is gracious.”
 1-3 KJV